birdspotter-project/COS397/docs/source/user_guide/reference.rst

 Procedures
 ##############################
-Follow the steps below to report an issue
+Follow the steps below to report an issue:

 1. Click on your username dropdown in the top right of the app.